Cooperation, Competition, and Maliciousness: LLM-Stakeholders Interactive Negotiation: Acknowledgment

 \section{Acknowledgment}

-This work was partially funded by ELSA – European Lighthouse on Secure and Safe AI funded by the European Union under grant agreement No. 101070617.
-Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or European Commission.
-Neither the European Union nor the European Commission can be held responsible for them.
+This work was partially funded by ELSA – European Lighthouse on Secure and Safe AI funded by the European Union under grant agreement No. 101070617, as well as the German Federal Ministry of Education and Research (BMBF) under the grant AIgenCY (16KIS2012).